 - Find alternative modules/tools from third party vendors.
 As most modules are simple, alternatives are not that hard to find.

 - Develop your own if no other vendor can be found.
 The extensibility of IIS means you can help yourself as last resort.

 Alternatives for Some Modules

 - IIS Media Services and Transform Manager users should check out Azure Media Services.
-The cloud services are significant an upgrade of what IIS offers, and should be considered a great opportunity to host your media files and enable a variety of other features.
+The cloud services are huge upgrade of what IIS offers, and should be considered a great opportunity to host your media files and enable a variety of other features.

 - FTP 7.5 has become the built-in FTP services for IIS since IIS 7.5.